NBISweden/workshop-reproducible-research/docs/docker.md

     In this section we've learned:

     * How to use `docker pull` for downloading images from a central registry.
-    * How to use `docker image ls` for getting information about the images we have on our system.
+    * How to use `docker images` for getting information about the images we have on our system.
     * How to use `docker run` for starting a container from an image.